 To access this feature, select Traffic from a drop-down menu in Google Maps and look at the colored overlay.
 Green shows that traffic is moving at a normal speed, yellow indicates slower traffic conditions, and red shows the slowest speeds.
 Gray means there’s no data available.
 You can also check traffic conditions while viewing directions.

 Drivers can access both real-time traffic information and historical data that shows typical traffic for a particular area based on the time and day of the week.
-Google Traffic also displays traffic incidents such as construction, accidents, and road closures.
+Google Traffic also displays traffic incidents such as construction, accidents, and road closures, so that drivers could optimize delivery routes.

 [Traffic information in Google Maps]